edeetee/render-graph/README.md

 A node graph renderer written in rust utilising [egui_node_graph](https://github.com/setzer22/egui_node_graph) for the graph view.

-I am developing this for the use case of live generative visual performances, where I want to do performant experimentation without the possibility of crashes.
+I am developing this for the use case of live generative visual performances, where I want to do performant, intuitive experimentation without crashes.

 ![screenshot](media/screenshot.jpg)